 CalFire released their Draft Environmental Impact Report (EIR) for their statewide Vegetation Treatment Program.
 In short, they are proposing a fivefold increase in their clearance operations.
 That's FIVE TIMES more habitat cleared in the name of fire protection: 2.4 million acres per decade.
 The executive summary unfortunately continues to apply the "fire-suppression-has-caused-unnatural-vegetation-build-up" mythos across the entire state, regardless of ecosystem type.
 After extensive comments, a peer review committee reviewed the document and agreed it was inadequate.
 The Board of Forestry is currently going back to the drawing board to re-write the Draft EIR.

-Protecting a Priceless Chaparral Landscape in Santa Barbara County's Coastal Mountains (12/6/2016) With our partners, Los Padres ForestWatch, we asked the court to protect fragile habitat and rare species in the path of a proposed 6-mile-long, 300-foot-wide (the length of a football field) "fuel" break in a remote area of the Los Padres National Forest.
+Protecting a Priceless Chaparral Landscape in Santa Barbara County's Coastal Mountains (3/21/2017) - Victory!
+With our partners, Los Padres ForestWatch, we asked the court to protect fragile habitat and rare species in the path of a proposed 6-mile-long, 300-foot-wide (the length of a football field) "fuel" break in a remote area of the Los Padres National Forest.
 Our suit was also an effort to encourage the Forest to focus on reducing fire risk where it matters most, directly in and around communities.
 In response to our suit, on March 21, 2017, the US Forest Service withdrew the Gaviota/Refugio Canyon fuel break from their approved plans.
 We will continue to monitor the situation.
 We are hopeful the Forest Service will eventually understand that the costs of the large fuel break outweigh the benefits and will leave this fragile area undisturbed.
-The full details of this action can be found on our Los Padres Clearcut page.
-Cleveland National Forest Fuel Break, Santa Ana Mts (12/5/14) We have submitted comments on this vegetation clearance project suggesting more fire safe and less environmentally damaging alternatives.
-Here's our comment letter.
-The Draft Environmental Analysis has been released and can be found here.
-We are currently analyzing the document.
+The full details of this action can be foundon our Los Padres Clearcut page.

 The US Forest Service issues plan to grind up and burn 1,111 acres of chaparral near the town of Pine Valley despite new research that concludes after studying 700,000 addresses that buildings on steep slopes, in Santa Ana wind corridors and in low-density developments intermingled with wild lands were the most likely to have burned during a ten year period.
 Nearby vegetation was not a big factor in home destruction.
 For a full description of the research by Dr. Alexandra Syphard, please see our Protecting Your Home page.